dcluukko/tamagotchi/README.md

 ## Description

 An interactive Tamagotchi-like app where the user sends their Code-agotchi to coding school.
-The user has to maintain the Code-agotchi's properties of energy, learning, and networking in order for the Code-gotchi to level up and graduate code school.
+The user has to maintain the Code-agotchi's meeters of energy, learning, and networking in order for the Code-gotchi to level up and graduate code school.
 If the properties are not maintained, the Code-agotchi will be asked to leave code school.
 And die.

 ### Specs